deanna-stover/coursesCNU/2021/engl350spring2021.md

 Because we will be working a lot with technology, you should expect to spend time out of class familiarizing yourself with new technologies and software.
 I also encourage the *productive* use of technology in class, but please don't distract yourself or others.

+## Late Work:

+For each day an assignment is late, I will be subtracting ten points.
+That said, if you need an extension, please do reach out to me before the deadline!
+Life gets complicated sometimes, especially right now.
+I'm happy to work with you!
+Just make sure you're talking to me *before* things are due.

 ## FERPA:

 The Family Educational Records and Privacy Act gives you a right to privacy in this class.
 In addition to governing where I can and cannot discuss grades and to whom I can disclose information about your class participation, FERPA also implies that I cannot force you to pubically disclose that you are a student in this class.